Texas family detention centers expected to transform into rapid-processing hubs

 Many Republican lawmakers and some Democrats from southern border communities expressed concern that hastening the release of migrant families would encourage an even larger surge on the border at a time when they are reeling from the coronavirus and a deadly winter storm that cut power to millions and killed more than 30 in Texas.

-Rep. Henry Cuellar (D-Tex.) said he urged the Biden administration to slow all of its immigration plans in an appearance on Fox News Channel on Wednesday, citing statistics showing that border apprehensions are on track to reach the historic levels of families and unaccompanied minors crossing in 2019.
+In an appearance on Fox News Channel on Wednesday, Rep. Henry Cuellar (D-Tex.) said he urged the Biden administration to slow all of its immigration plans, citing statistics showing that border apprehensions are on track to reach the historic levels of families and unaccompanied minors crossing in 2019.

 “Let’s be cautious,” Cuellar said he told the White House.
 “They cannot only listen to the immigration activists.
 They also need to listen to the communities on the border that I represent, the mayors, the judges, the [nongovernmental organizations] down there.
 And with that, you can come up with a balanced approach.

-The Biden administration has not yet detailed how exactly it will cope with another influx.
+The Biden administration has not yet detailed how exactly it would handle another influx.

 In 2014 — when Biden was vice president and Mayorkas was deputy DHS secretary — the United States received an influx of 68,000 families, up from 14,800 the year before.
 At the time, Biden said the “crisis” was “untenable and unsustainable,” and he and Mayorkas worked to stem flows from Central America and expanded family detention by opening the facilities in Dilley and Karnes.
 Mayorkas said then that he would ensure that “the detention of adults with children is done as humanely as possible.”